nathany/get-programming-with-go/README.md

 If you downloaded this code from the Manning website, you can browse the latest version online at: https://github.com/gopherbook/learn-go-code

-### Solutions

-The `solutions/` folder contains my own solutions to exercises throughout the book.
-Keep in mind that there is often more than one solution for any problem.

 ### Contributing

 Feel free to open an issue or ask questions on the Manning Forums https://forums.manning.com/forums/learn-go.